The academic credibility of courses is one of USAC’s top priorities. As such, there are academic standards that are met.

 You are required to maintain full-time enrollment status, which is a minimum of 12 credits.
 You may enroll in a maximum of 18 credits.

 Course loads vary and are determined by host university policies.
-For more information, refer to the Course information in each program section.
+For more information, refer to the course information in each program section.
 On some programs, courses may be measured in units/points rather than credits.
-For more information on credit and grade conversions for Partnership programs, contact the USAC Enrollment Department.
+For more information on credit and grade conversions for Partnership programs, contact the USAC Enrollment Department at firstname.lastname@example.org.
 You must remain full time, USAC will advise on what units/points/credits will constitute a full time status.